asyncapi/website/pages/blog/jhipster-jdl-to-asyncapi.md

     photo: /img/avatars/ivangsa.webp
     link: https://www.linkedin.com/in/ivangarciasainzaja/
     byline: Software Architect at Sngular.
 Speaker.
 Building ZenWave 360º
-excerpt: 'Because writting YAML by hand is now fun...
+excerpt: 'Because writing YAML by hand is now fun...
 You can generate AsyncAPI v2/v3 from  JHipster JDL models with ZenWave SDK.'
 ---

 # Generating AsyncAPI definition files from JDL with ZenWaveSDK